bvinicius/youtube-like-shortcut/README.md

 ### Usage

-In any youtube video, just press the key Q to like a video.
-There's no dislike shortcut because we only spread likes :)
+In any youtube video, just press the key **Q** to like a video.
+There's no dislike shortcut because we only spread love :)